X

 • 6 OUTSIDE THE PARK – ESSEX, COLUMBIA FALLS

-The Izaak Walton Inn in Essex is an idyllic Montana winter destination boasting more than 30 km of gently rolling skate and classic trails with views of Glacier National Park.
+LOGE Glacier National Park in Essex is an idyllic Montana winter destination offering more than 30 km of gently rolling skate and classic trails with views of Glacier National Park.
 Rental equipment is available on-site and ski lessons are offered daily.
-Bonus: Overnight in a luxury caboose.
+Bonus: Overnight in a caboose.
 In Columbia Falls, ski 6 km of skate and classic trails at Meadow Lake Golf Course.
 Meadow Lake Nordic Trails offer gently rolling terrain for all skill levels, and there’s a coffee shop located at the trailhead to boot.

 • 7 KOOTENAI COUNTRY – TROY, LIBBY